step-security/secure-repo/README.md

-# SecureWorkflows
+# Secure-Workflows

 [![codecov](https://codecov.io/gh/step-security/secure-workflows/branch/main/graph/badge.svg?token=02ONA6U92A)](https://codecov.io/gh/step-security/secure-workflows)
 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://raw.githubusercontent.com/step-security/secure-workflows/main/LICENSE)

-Secure Workflows is an open-source API to secure GitHub Actions workflows by automatically updating the workflow (YAML) files.
+Secure-Workflows is an open-source API to secure GitHub Actions workflows by automatically updating the workflow (YAML) files.
+To use secure workflows, go to https://app.stepsecurity.io/

 The API takes in a GitHub Actions workflow file as an input and returns a transformed workflow YAML file with the following changes:
 1. Minimum `GITHUB_TOKEN` permissions are set for each job